-These preliminary data suggest that the mediocre performances of the black bean aphid were noted on the cultivar 12.
+These preliminary data suggest that among the five cultivars tested in this study, the mediocre performances of the black bean aphid were noted on the cultivars 12.
 But, the best performances of A. fabae were found on the susceptible control 4.
-This indicates that cultivar 12 or phytochemicals have potential as natural biopesticide for A. fabae control.
-The insecticidal effect could be related to the presence of different active compounds or a blend of toxics, which induce a high level of mortality.
+The present study revealed that cultivar 12 had an insecticidal propriety against A. fabae could be employed as alternative for chemical pesticides.